GST Registration and Tax Implications for Cloud Kitchens in India

 Documents Required for GST Registration

 The GST for the cloud kitchen registration process in India is relatively simple.
 Cloud kitchens can register for GST online through the GST portal.
-The below documents are required for GST registration:
+The documents below are required for GST registration:

 • PAN Card: The Permanent Account Number (PAN) card is a unique identification number issued to individuals and businesses in India.